duffleit/duffleit.github.io-deprecated/_posts/2015-11-14-driver-pattern-empowers-your-specflow-step-definitions.md

 ---
 layout: post
 title: Driver Pattern empowers your SpecFlow step definitions
+description: The Driver Pattern is a powerful tool to prevent messy and hard to maintain step defintions.
+Every developer who works with ATDD/BDD should have this pattern in his toolbelt.
 ---

 **tags:** SpecFlow;  Driver Pattern; Context Injection; Page Object Pattern